-- Incentives - "Share backs"-where we share stories of the successes participants have helped with - · "Meet the team" threads - "Member of the Month" spotlights - Entering community participants into sweepstakes to win varying levels of rewards (including client merchandise when possible/appropriate) - Simply letting them know how thankful we are
+- Incentives - "Share backs"-where we share stories of the successes participants have helped with - "Meet the team" threads - "Member of the Month" spotlights - Entering community participants into sweepstakes to win varying levels of rewards (including client merchandise when possible/appropriate) - Simply letting them know how thankful we are

-For branded communities, all of these engagement programs are extremely important, as participation is another touchpoint in the consumers' experience with vour brand.
+For branded communities, all of these engagement programs are extremely important, as participation is another touchpoint in the consumers' experience with your brand.
+C+R | Emerge smarter.

-11 Who will be the point(s) of contact from your team?
+Who will be the point(s) of contact from your team?